+It's safe to say you should be using LED today.
 LED is more efficient, uses less electricity and emits far less heat.
-So it will not melt the peanut butter in your cabinets like an incandescent bulb (heats to 300 degrees, which is the reason you cannot touch it).
+LED’s are also cool to the touch, so it will not melt the peanut butter in your cabinets like an incandescent bulb (can heat to 300 degrees, which is the reason you cannot touch it).

 So look for a bulb 2,700-3,200 degrees Kelvin.
 The chart below shows different bulbs and their effects.